 - Removing unwanted items in a frame using garbage mattes

 Welcome/Production considerations/What is covered?

-Now in addition of the key light and the fill light we also have a back light.
-The back light allows us to illuminate the hair and notice that that she moves her hair it picks up the back light to give a sense of dimensionality.
-Also it adds light rounding the curves of her shoulders to separate her from the background.
-The benefit of a back light is to provide a separation inside a standard depth picture, which is just two dimensions, height and width.
+Also, it adds light rounding the curves of her shoulders.
+To separate her from the background.
+The benefit of the back light is to provide a separation inside a standard def picture, which is just two dimensions, height and width.
 This back light provides dimensionality.
-But in addition to the key, the fill and the back light and Megan we also have to light our green screen.
-This green screen is fabric.
-It's stretched between two C-stands and it uses these stage clamps.
-The benefit to using a stage clamp is that we can pull that green screen really tight clamp it in because our goal is to get these wrinkles, the shadow areas as stretched flat as possible and we will have some more techniques I will talk about it just a minute.
+But in addition to the key, the fill, the back light, and Megan, we also have to light our green screen.
+This green screen is fabric, it's stretched between two C stands, and it uses these stage clamps.
+The benefit to using a stage clamp is that we can pull that green screen really tight, clamp it in because our goal is to get these wrinkles, these shadow areas as stretched flat as possible.

-We will start by an overview of how to work with filters in Final Cut Pro and then solving problem video, every thing from darkened, messed up backgrounds to talent that's out of position and we will wrap up with some tips for color correction that can improve the look of your keys.
-There is a lot to cover and I can't wait to get started, so we will in the next movie.
+Finally, we'll spend the bulk of our time dealing with special issues.
+We'll start by an overview of how to work with filters in Final Cut Pro and then solving problem video.
+Everything from dark and messed up backgrounds to talent that's out of position.
+And we'll wrap up with some tips for color correction that can improve the look of your keys.
+There's a lot to cover, and I can't wait to get started.
+So we will, in the next movie.